harvester/docs/versioned_docs/version-v1.3/getting-started/deploy-singlenode-cluster.md

     Each VM network is linked to a specific cluster network, which is used for transmission of VM traffic.
 You can create either a [VLAN network](../networking/harvester-network.md#vlan-network) or an [untagged network](../networking/harvester-network.md#untagged-network) based on your requirements, such as traffic isolation, network segmentation, ease of management, or alignment with the external network environment.

-You can use the management network for transmission of VM traffic when testing Harvester using a single-node cluster.
+You can create a VM network that uses `mgmt` when testing Harvester with a single-node cluster.

 ## 8. Import VM images.